Dual Enrollment FAQsWhat are the eligibility requirements for dual enrollment?

 What classes can be taken as dual enrollment?

-Approved dual enrollment classes vary by school district.
+Approved dual enrollment classes vary by the school district.
 Students should meet with their high school guidance counselor or principal to discuss their school district's policies on approved dual enrollment classes.

 What are the costs for dual enrollment?